Acrylic Paint Supplies – What You Need To Know Before Purchasing.

 What would a painter be without their paints?

-Obviously, it is impossible for a painter to paint without their set of paints.
+A painter can’t paint without a set of paints.

-Even more than that, however, just as different writers use different styles and vocabularies, so too do different painters use different types of paint.
+Even more than that, however, just as different writers use different styles and vocabularies, different painters also use different types of paint.

 William Faulkner and Ernest Hemingway famously feuded over the difference between the former’s uber-lengthy complex sentences and the latter’s minimalism and Iceberg Theory.

-Likewise, there’s a world of difference between the plaster-and-paint used in Giotto’s frescoes to the special texturized oil paint Van Gogh used to the acrylic paint Warhol used in this self-portrait from 1964 and this one from 1986.
+Likewise, there’s a difference between the plaster and paint used in Giotto’s frescoes and the special texturized oil paint Van Gogh used the acrylic paint Warhol used in this self-portrait from 1964 one from 1986.

 - Acrylic Paint Supplies – What You Need To Know Before Purchasing.